 There is Japanese knotweed in my neighbour’s garden – what can I do about it?

-Unless the plant is encroaching on your land; besides having a conversation with them about the Japanese knotweed infestation, there is little that you can do about it.
+Identifying Japanese knotweed in your neighbour’s garden can be distressing.
+However, unless the plant is encroaching on your land; besides having a conversation with them about the infestation, there is little that you can do about it.
 It is not illegal to allow Japanese knotweed to grow on your property, only if the plant is threatening to spread onto a neighbouring property can you take action to remove the plant.

 Does Japanese knotweed in my neighbour’s garden affect my home’s value?